 You can see if the other person is looking at the chat screen because their bitmoji avatar will pop up.
-See how Sophia popped in when I was taking the second screenshot in the photos above?
+See how my daughter popped in when I was taking the second screenshot in the photos above?
 Probably because she got a notification that I took a screenshot (more on that later).

 As far as I can tell, Snapchat is almost the ONLY way my middle school daughter and her friends communicate.
 That is one reason I hesitate to take it away from her—I want her to be communicating with her friends.
 Learning to communicate with peers is an important skill to learn, and right now texting and social media is the way they do it.
 If they never actually got together in real life I might worry more, but she is part of a pretty social group who are also always hanging out and doing things together, too, so I know they are also learning in person communication skills.

 Stories which last 24 hours are beginning to be more popular on other Social Media apps like Facebook and Instagram now, so you are probably more familiar with them.